blase147/Firmtecs_blog/README.md

 # 📖 Firmtecs_blog app <a name="about-project"></a>

-> The Firmtecs_blog app will be a classic example of a blog website.
+> This Firmtecs_blog app will be a classic example of a blog website.
 I created a fully functional website that will show the list of posts and encourage readers to interact with them by adding comments and liking posts.

 Please click on the video below 👇 for more explanation